pulumi/examples/azure-cs-botservice/README.md

 Starting point for building Azure Bot Service hosted in Azure App Service.

 Provisions Azure Bot Service, Azure Bot Channel registration and Azure Application Insights to be used in combination with App Service - registering Azure AD Microsoft Application with secret.
-This will deploy the echo bot within the ~/bot/bot.zip file - you can replace the contents with your own bot.
-Simply publish the bot to a local folder, zipping the contents and replacing this file.
+This will deploy the echo bot code within the ~/bot directory - you can tweak the contents or replace the contents with your own bot.

 ## Deploying the App